PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Erico432/README.md

 3. Commit changes: `git commit -am 'Add feature'`
 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

-## 📝 License

-This project is part of a learning assignment and is not licensed for commercial use.

-## 🙏 Acknowledgments

-- [React](https://react.dev/) - A JavaScript library for building user interfaces
-- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
-- [Vite](https://vitejs.dev/) - Next generation frontend tooling
-- [JSONPlaceholder](https://jsonplaceholder.typicode.com/) - Fake Online REST API

-## 📞 Support

-If you have any questions or issues, please open an issue in the GitHub repository.

----

-**Built with ❤️ for the PLP MERN Stack Development Program**